cambridge-ceu/csd3/applications/peer.md

 R --no-save < r_demo.R
 ```

 This is somewhat heavy going, ideally for other R packages to be installed.
+Paradoxically, this is less appropriate for Python as packages such as `matplotlib` has to be installed to run `python_demo.py`.

 ## OUTRIDER